 We are very pleased to announce that St Mary’s Church building is now again open for worship, with Communion services being held on Wednesday and Thursday mornings at 10am.

 To make a 'booking', click here

-Digital worship will still continue as normal each week and remain the main focus of our prayer, worship and Bible teaching.
+Digital worship will still continue as normal each week and remain the main focus of our prayer, corporate worship and Bible teaching.
 But alongside the online services, we will begin holding services of Holy Communion where small groups of people can gather for simple said services in which we share the Lord’s Supper together.

 Everyone will also be asked to use the hand sanitiser, and there will be a steward to assist in social distancing as we enter and leave the building.

 The space limits us to around 20 people at a time, so in order to ensure we use the space as efficiently as possible, we are asking everyone to ‘book’ a space.